require(["esri/views/SceneView"], (SceneView) => { /* code goes here */ });

 -

-Represents an approximation of the map scale at the center of the view.
+Represents an approximation of the map scale.
 Setting the scale immediately changes the current view.
 For animating the view, see goTo().

 When set in the constructor, this property overrides the zoom property.
 This property will be ignored if the viewpoint, camera, or extent properties are also set in the constructor.